alchemicode/jServ/README.md

 <dl>
     <dt><code>__/query/attribute</code></dt>
     <dd>
-    Queries a database for a specific attribute of an object by id and name.
+    Queries a collection for a specific attribute of an object by id and name.
 Returns the attribute value in an <code>AttributeContainer</code> object.
     <br>
     Query Parameters:
         <ul>
-            <li>q - The name of the database you're querying
+            <li>q - The name of the collection you're querying
             <li>id - The id of the object you're querying
             <li>a - the name of the attribute you're querying
         </ul>